"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 I had my head in a toilet.

 "Didn't we tell you not to eat so fast or so much?"
 Josh shouted from back in the kitchen.
-I would have growled at him, but a sandwich double flipped off my stomach and did a cannonball into the toilet at that moment.
+I would have growled at him, but a sandwich decided right then to do a double flip off my stomach and cannonball into the toilet.

 "Where the hell was she!"
-Scott demanded, doing a fairly good impersonation of Mr. Logan when the beer runs out.
+Scott demanded, doing a fairly good impersonation of Mr. Logan when the beer ran out.